The XYZ Lab at Columbia University

 A main research thrust in the XYZ lab is to establish new photophysical mechanisms that may be utilized to revolutionize solar energy conversion.
 As examples, recent discoveries in our lab showed how an electron and a hole is bound by the Coulomb potential across an organic semiconductor interface, how one can extract hot electrons from a photoexcited quantum dot, and how an exciton can split into two via the singlet fission process.
 Another small thrust in the group is to understand fundamental physical principles underlying bio-interfacial interactions, such as protein-glycan interaction on the surface of cell membranes.

-2/22/2013: Congratulations to Manuel who was awarded the Feodor Lynen fellowship by the Humboldt Foundation.
+2/22/2013: Congratulations to Dr. Manuel Marks who was awarded the Feodor Lynen fellowship by the Humboldt Foundation.

 Congratulations to Dr. John Tritsch who successfully defended his PhD

 4/25/2013: Congratulations to Dr. Josh Morris who successfully defended his PhD thesis.
 Josh is starting postdoc research at Georgia Tech.

 Congratulations to Dr. Martin Gustafsson who was awarded a prestigious

 postdoctoral fellowship by the Wenner-Gren Foundation in Sweden.

 12/20/2013: Congratulations to Dr. Lei Shen who will join Huazhong University of Science & Technology in China as an Assosciate Professor of Chemistry.

 to Dr. Loren Kaake who will join Simon Fraser University in Canada as an Assistant Professor of Chemistry.